ph4n70mr1ddl3r/ogx/README.md

+# OG XEN
+## A gift to XEN minters from crank 1 to 3,200,000!

 **What is OG XEN?**
 OG XEN (OGX) is an immutable erc20 token contract that has also a built in merkle airdrop.